Integrate Your Tapo Cameras into an Existing NVR or NAS with ONVIF and RTSP

 General Questions:

-Why do not all TP-Link Cameras Support RTSP or ONVIF?
+Why Do Not All TP-Link Cameras Support RTSP or 24/7 Recording?

 As a rule of thumb, if the camera is battery-powered the device will not be using ONVIF/RTSP to help save power and extend its battery life.

-If these features were added to battery cameras, you could expect to see a dramatically short battery life – potentially bringing the Expected year-long battery life, down to a few days or weeks.
+If these features were added to battery cameras, you could expect to see a dramatically short battery life—potentially reducing the potentially year-long battery life down to a few weeks, or even days.

 Where can I find the RTSP or ONVIF login credentials for my Tapo Camera?

-The login used for RTSP and ONVIF is Different from the Login used for the Tapo App.
+The login used for RTSP and ONVIF is Different from the Login Used to Log Into the Tapo App.
 You will need to configure the camera account feature in the Tapo App with a new Username and Password.

 See the following FAQ for more information on where to find the setting: